 Application Process Overview

 Apply early in the cycle, but make sure your application is the best it can be.
-Chiropractic school requirements vary from school to school — research schools early for specific information on their requirements.
+OT school requirements vary from school to school — research schools early for specific information on their requirements.

 READ ALL INSTRUCTION MANUALS AND DIRECTIONS CAREFULLY!

 - A list of all college classes taken, as well as official transcripts from each college where you have earned credit

 - A list and descriptions of your activities since graduating from high school

 NOTE: To help us advise other students, we would appreciate it if you would release your statistical information from your applications to the Health Professions Advisor when prompted.
 This information will always be kept confidential.

 Your personal statement is a very important piece of your application and should be given a high degree of attention in the process.
 You can begin creating your first draft at any time, but serious work should be done a few months before applying.

 Get feedback!
 Have 3 or 4 people you can trust to be honest with you (professor, parent, advisor, etc.) read your essay and offer feedback.
 Give yourself plenty of time to make revisions.